Code of Ethics

 9. A pharmacist works collaboratively with other health professionals to optimise the health outcomes of consumers.
 A pharmacist will consult and work cooperatively with other health care professionals to achieve expected or optimal health outcomes for the consumer.

-- Pharmacy Board of Australia Code of Conduct for Registered Health Practitioners (external link)
+- Pharmacy Board of Australia Code of Conduct March 2014 (external link)

 - National Competency Standards Framework for Pharmacists in Australia 2010